BETA — overland flow paths, 2024 LiDAR, data under review

 Every stream.
 Every property.

-Sub-regulatory overland flow paths and flood hazard mapping, built on 2024 LiDAR.
-The detail the National Flood Map doesn't resolve — engineered for resource consent work.
+A free public layer of sub-regulatory overland flow paths, built on 2024 LINZ LiDAR.
+The detail the National Flood Map doesn't resolve — for engineers, developers and councils screening sites.

 Built by Andre Magdich CPEng — 15+ years stormwater and subdivision